bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - Improve reporting (isHidden, RebootRequired) with isHidden logic
 - Add a debug variable (default to 0: remove logging by default)
 - Add compliance check (against the registry) : Check the registry for Windows Update Keys (See examples in the updates.ps1 file(
-- Improve "Reboot required" detection
+- Improve "Reboot pending" detection
 - Put all variables at the top of the file
 - Add a retry and a protect logic in case Windows Update is not available